-Extractables and Leachables (E&L) Testing.
+Extractables and Leachables.

 Safety for pharmaceutical packaging, process contact materials, and radiopharmaceutical cassettes.

-Our Extractables & Leachables (E&L) studies ensure that container closure systems (CCS), single-use systems (SUS), process contact materials, and cassettes for the manufacture of radiopharmaceuticals do not release any migratable substances.
+Our Extractables & Leachables (E&L) studies ensure that container closure systems (CCS), single-use systems (SUS), process contact materials, and cassettes for the manufacture of radiopharmaceuticals do not release any dangerous substances.
 CUP Contract Labs offers a unique range of services: We conduct E&L studies with both radioactive pharmaceuticals and non-radioactive substances—GMP-compliant, precise, and regulatory-compliant.

 What are extractables and leachables?